ArmourStorm/better_button/README.md

 ## What Next?

-Please check out the [Wiki](https://github.com/ArmourStorm/better_button/wiki) for more information on this library.
+Please check out the [Wiki](https://github.com/ArmourStorm/better_button/wiki) for more information about this library.

-Also, please consider checking out my [YouTube](https://www.youtube.com/channel/UCNxrqjSmo5Pke_B1Lc3p6LA) channel if you like my work!